DarkoMilosevic86/DMDownloader/docs/usage.md

 ## Quick download

 1. Open the app
-2. Paste a YouTube link or click "Paste from Clipboard"
+2. Paste a YouTube, ор Dailymotion link or click "Paste from Clipboard"
 3. Click "Download"

 ## Download history

 - Displays all completed downloads
-- Click "Show in Folder" from the context menu to open the MP3 file location.
+- Click "Show in Folder" from the context menu to open the file location.
 Also you can use left mouse button on the selected item, or press Enter on the keyboard to show the selected item in folder.
 - You can delete items by clicking "Delete" from the context menu, or press Del on the keyboard.

 ## Notifications